damarisbangean/paradigmsofglobalization/epic.md

 > <iframe src="https://documents.cortext.net/c0d8/c0d8c7ed8f3ecccb3b268c168ace5b36/53629/bumpy.html" frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="1000" height="1000" allowfullscreen></iframe>

 The UN was founded following the Second World War, in 1945 with 50 nations with the aim of maintaining international peace and security after the world war.
-From this epic epoch analysis we can see that terms such as **"war"** which was frequently used in the 1950s faded out by the 1970s.
+From this epic epoch analysis we can see that terms such as **"war"** which was frequently used in the 1950s faded out by the 1960s.

-Other words like **"industrialisation"**, **"exports"** and **"investment"** were more prominent in the second wave of globalization and faded out by the third wave.
-We can also see that **trade** and **investment** were terms that were frequently used in the annual reports of the 1960s.
+In January 1961, the United Nations resolved that the decade of the 1960s would be the decade of development.
+Thus, the organisation expanded its motto towards securing both international peace and prosperity.
+Terms words like **"industrialisation"**, **"exports"** and **"investment"** testify that the organisation shifted its focus towards acheieving development through industrialisation.

-In the third wave of globalisation there is a change in the focus of the United Nations towards a more socioeconomic approach and terms such as **"health"**, **"development"**, **energy** and **"climate"** were frequently used.
+In the third wave of globalisation there is once again a change in the focus of the United Nations towards a more socioeconomic approach and terms such as **"health"**, **"development"**, **energy** and **"climate"** were frequently used.
 From a purely economic perspective of development the United Nations shifted its focus to also solving international problems of an economic, social, cultural, or humanitarian character.

 ## **World Bank**